 About Dr. Featherstone's Research

-More information, including a complete publication list and descriptions of some current projects, is available via our lab web page.
+More information is available via our lab web page.

 Kaiyun Chen, Antje Richlitzki, David E Featherstone, Martin Schwartzel, and Janet E Richmond.
 (2011) Tomosyn-dependent regulation of synaptic transmission is required for a late phase of associative odor memory.
 Proceedings of the National Academy of Sciences USA Nov 8:108(45):18482-7